jnwatson/py-lmdb/docs/index.rst

 .. caution::

-    MDB implements sub-databases by *storing a special descriptor key in the main database*.
+    LMDB implements sub-databases by *storing a special descriptor key in the main database*.
 All databases in an environment *share the same file*.
     Because a sub-database is just a key in the main database, attempts to create one will fail if this key already exists.
 Furthermore *the key is